Research methods and analysis of sociology dealt with techniques to obtain information in a vivid form.

 - Statistical data

 Positivists majorly depend upon this method because they think it is the most convenient and efficient way to see society and its problems.
-For example, the rate of sex ratio or the number of rape happening in a particular area makes sociologists see the present scenario of society.
+For example, the rate of sex ratio or the number of rape happening in a particular area makes sociologists see the present scenario of the society.

 - Comparative Method

 It can be easily guessed from the name itself that the method includes comparing different values.
-For example, in science laboratory, there are comparators which compare different values of resistance and thus a mean value is written.
+For example, in the science laboratory, there are comparators which compare different values of resistance and thus a mean value is written.
 Same is the case with sociology, different societies are compared by sociologist and after observing each and every factor they develop some theories under their research work.
 Marx, Durkheim, and Weber are said to be the inventor of this method which profoundly deals with the logic.
 The three of them compared many societies with each other to give some of the wonderful research work.
 Marx studied the phenomenon of difference and thus agreed that societies transform via many changes.

 - Field Methods